PhD in Chemistry with specialization in Microbial Chemistry

 Uppsala University is a comprehensive research-intensive university with a strong international standing.
 Our mission is to pursue top-quality research and education and to interact constructively with society.
 Our most important assets are all the individuals whose curiosity and dedication make Uppsala University one of Sweden’s most exciting workplaces.
 Uppsala University has 44.000 students, 7.100 employees and a turnover of SEK 7 billion.

 The Department of Chemistry - Ångström conducts research and education in the chemistry field.
 The department has more than 200 employees and has a turnover of 200 million SEK.
 At the department's six programs, we conduct very successful research of a high international standard.
 We have a large number of externally funded research projects, often with international cooperation and we see continued good growth in our subject area.
 The department has education assignments in engineering and civil engineering programs and master's programs.
+More information is available on our website.

 The main duties of doctoral students are to devote themselves to their research studies which includes participating in research projects and third cycle courses.
 The work duties can also include teaching and other departmental duties (no more than 20%).